-4.2.6 The verifier may request the submitter for additional information on top of those contained in Technical File, as necessary, to examine the calculation process of the attained EEDI.
-The estimation of the ship speed at the design stage much depends on each shipbuilder's experiences, and it may not be practicable for any person/organization other than the shipbuilder to fully examine the technical aspects of experience-based parameters such as the roughness coefficient and wake scaling coefficient.
-Therefore, the preliminary verification should focus on the calculation process of the attained EEDI to ensure that it is technically sound and reasonable and follows regulation 20 of MARPOL Annex VI and the EEDI Calculation Guidelines.
+4.2.6 The verifier may request further information from the submitter, in addition to that contained in the EEDI Technical File, as necessary, to examine the calculation process of the attained EEDI.
+For the estimation of the ship speed at the design stage, much depends on each shipbuilder's experience, and it may not be practicable for any person/organization other than the shipbuilder to fully examine the technical aspects of experience-based parameters, such as the roughness coefficient and wake scaling coefficient.
+Therefore, the preliminary verification should focus on the calculation process of the attained EEDI to ensure that it is technically sound and reasonable and follows regulation 22 of MARPOL Annex VI and the EEDI Calculation Guidelines.

-Note 1: A possible way forward for more robust verification is to establish a standard methodology of deriving the ship speed from the outcomes of tank test, by setting standard values for experience-based correction factors such as roughness coefficient and wake scaling coefficient.
-In this way, ship-by-ship performance comparison could be made more objectively by excluding the possibility of arbitrary setting of experience-based parameters.
-If such standardization is sought, this would have an implication on how the ship speed adjustment based on sea trial results should be conducted in accordance with paragraph 4.3.8 of these Guidelines.
+Note 1: A possible way forward for more robust verification is to establish a standard methodology of deriving the ship speed from the outcome of tank tests, by setting standard values for experience-based correction factors such as roughness coefficient and wake scaling coefficient.
+In this way, ship-by-ship performance comparisons could be made more objectively by excluding the possibility of arbitrary setting of experience-based parameters.
+If such standardization is sought, this would have an implication on how the ship speed adjustment based on sea trial results should be conducted, in accordance with paragraph 4.3.8 of these Guidelines.

-Note 2: A joint industry standard to support the method and role of the verifier will be developed.
+Note 2: A joint industry standard to support the method and role of the verifier is expected to be developed.

-4.2.7 Additional information that the verifier may request the submitter to provide directly to it includes but not limited to:
+4.2.7 Additional information that the verifier may request the submitter to provide includes, but is not limited to:

-- .1 descriptions of a tank test facility; this should include the name of the facility, the particulars of tanks and towing equipment, and the records of calibration of each monitoring equipment; - .2 lines of a model ship and an actual ship for the verification of the appropriateness of the tank test; the lines (sheer plan, body plan and half-breadth plan) should be detailed enough to demonstrate the similarity between the model ship and the actual ship; - .3 lightweight of the ship and displacement table for the verification of the deadweight; - .4 detailed report on the method and results of the tank test; this should include at least the tank test results at sea trial condition and under the condition as specified in paragraph 2.2 of the EEDI Calculation Guidelines; - .5 detailed calculation process of the ship speed, which should include the estimation basis of experience-based parameters such as roughness coefficient, wake scaling coefficient; and - .6 reasons for exempting a tank test, if applicable; this should include lines and tank test results of the ships of same type, and the comparison of the principal particulars of such ships and the ship in question.
-Appropriate technical justification should be provided explaining why the tank test is unnecessary.
+- .1 descriptions of a tank test facility; this should include the name of the facility, the particulars of tanks and towing equipment, and the records of calibration of each monitoring equipment; - .2 lines of a model ship and an actual ship for the verification of the appropriateness of the tank test; the lines (sheer plan, body plan and half-breadth plan) should be detailed enough to demonstrate the similarity between the model ship and the actual ship; - .3 lightweight of the ship and displacement table for the verification of the deadweight; - .4 detailed report on the method and results of the tank test; this should include at least the tank test results at sea trial condition and under the condition as specified in paragraph 2.2.2 of the EEDI Calculation Guidelines; - .5 detailed calculation process of the ship speed, which should include the basis for the estimation of experience-based parameters such as roughness coefficient, and wake scaling coefficient; - .6 reasons for exempting a tank test, if applicable; this should include lines and tank test results of ships of the same type, and the comparison of the principal particulars of such ships and the ship in question.
+Appropriate technical justification should be provided, explaining why the tank test is unnecessary; and - .7 for LNG carriers, detailed calculation process of PAE and SFCSteamTurbine.

-4.2.8 The verifier should issue the report on the "Preliminary Verification of EEDI" after it has verified the attained EEDI at the design stage in accordance with paragraphs 4.1 and 4.2 of these Guidelines.
+4.2.8 The verifier should issue the report on the Preliminary Verification of the EEDI after it has verified the attained EEDI at the design stage, in accordance with paragraphs 4.1 and 4.2 of these Guidelines.